aarvinr/style/docs/getting-started/quickstart.md

 ## Next Steps

 You're now ready to use Style in your website!
-Next, check out some of [core concepts](concepts/overview.md), and then feel free to check the [syntax documentation](syntax/overview.md) whenever you need to check for what property to use.
+Next, check out some of [core concepts](concepts/overview.md), and then feel free to check the [properties documentation](properties/overview.md) whenever you need to check what property is best to use.